Engineering Technology Programs

 The Interior Design curriculum is designed to prepare students for a variety of job opportunities in the field of both residential and non-residential interior design.
 The goals of the designer are to create a functional, unified, harmonious space that enhances the lives of the occupants.

-The Machining Technology curriculum is designed to develop skills in the theory and safe use of hand tools, power machinery, computerized equipment and sophisticated precision inspection instruments.
+The Computer Integrated Machining Technology curriculum is designed to develop skills in the theory and safe use of hand tools, power machinery, computerized equipment and sophisticated precision inspection instruments.

-The Mechanical Engineering Technology curriculum prepare graduated for employment as mechanical technicians.
-Typical assignments would include assisting in the design, development, testing and repair of mechanical equipment.
+The Mechanical Engineering Technology curriculum prepares graduates for employment as mechanical engineering technicians.
+Typical assignments would include assisting in the design, development, testing and repair of mechanical equipment and other various components.